MichaelTien8901/UdacityWatch/README.md

 ## Synchronization of weather condition

    When watchface starting up, it will send message to Sunshine program to request synchronize the weather condition.
-When new weather data synchronzied from OpenWeatherMap, Sunshine program will sync to wear watch.
+When new weather data synchronized from OpenWeatherMap, Sunshine program will sync to wear watch.

 ## Settings